Hitler: Memoirs of a Confidant

 Hitler: Memoirs of a Confidant are the published memoirs of Otto Wagener about Adolf Hitler and the Nazi Party's early history.
-A German major general by the end for World War II, Wagnener was, for a period, Hitler's party economist, chief of staff of the SA, and personal confidant.
+A German major general by the end for World War II, Wagener was, for a period, Hitler's party economist, chief of staff of the SA, and personal confidant.
 His career was derailed by rival Hermann Göring.

 Wagener wrote his memoirs in 1946 while being held by the British, filling “thirty-six British military exercise notebooks.”
 His work was not published until seven years after his death, in 1978 in German.
 An English edition, in which passages that aren't directly concerned with Hitler are replaced with brief summaries, was published in 1985 by Yale University Press.
 His memoirs are used by historians of Nazi Germany for insights into its early history.

 Wagener’s memoirs were first published in Germany under the title Hitler aus nächster Nähe: Aufzeichnungen eines Vertrauten 1929-1932 ("Hitler Up Close: Notes from a Confidant 1929-1932"), but was somewhat abbreviated in the 1985 English version which was edited by Henry Ashby Turner, Jr. and translated by Ruth Hein.